|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Lobster risotto is an excellent way to use the meat from the bodies of lobsters, as well as the shells.
-It is a great second-day dish after you feast on the tails and claws -- although this risotto is traditionally done in Sardinia with spiny lobsters, which have no claws.
-Make the lobster stock ahead (recipe is linked below) or use chicken stock or water.
-Make sure you use short-grained rice for this -- long-grained does not work as well -- and make sure you have some saffron on hand; it really makes the dish.
+It is a great second-day dish after you feast on the tails and claws—although this risotto is traditionally done in Sardinia with spiny lobsters, which have no claws.
+Make the lobster stock ahead of time or use chicken stock or water.
+Make sure you use short-grained rice for this—long-grained does not work as well—and make sure you have some saffron on hand; it really makes the dish.

 - 1/2 pound lobster meat